jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 To show that there is a unique algebra homomorphism which we suggestively denote $\lbanana \alpha \rbanana$ from $\ell$ to $a$, we will first show that if it exists, then it should be the unique mediating arrow $\bar{f}$ between the cocones with vertices $\ell$ and $a$ respectively, i.e. we should have for all $i \in \omega$:
 $$\lbanana \alpha \rbanana \circ c_i = \alpha_i.$$
 The first case is trivially true, because both arrows have domain $0$ which is initial.
-We proceedd using induction, and we use thata $F\ell$ is the vertex of a cocone $(F c_n)$, and the mediating arrow has to be given by the isomorphism $\phi$:
+We proceed using induction, and we use thata $F\ell$ is the vertex of a cocone $(F c_n)$, and the mediating arrow has to be given by the isomorphism $\phi$:
 \begin{align*}
 \lbanana \alpha \rbanana \circ c_{n + 1} &= \lbanana \alpha \rbanana \circ \phi \circ F(c_n)\\
 &= \alpha \circ F \lbanana \alpha \rbanana \circ Fc_n \\